webspinner/lookout.github.com/_posts/2012-10-16-android-instrumentation-and-failed-binder-transaction.md

 ### Enumerating the list of all tests to run

-As a part of reducing the time it takes to run our Android test suite in continuous integration, I've been working on code that will allow us to parallelize the tests across an arbitrary number of builders in Jenkins.
+Recently we've been focusing on reducing the amount of time it takes to run our Android test suite.
+As part of this effort we've written code to support running our Android tests in parallel across multiple builders in Jenkins.

-While this system currently works, something else doesn't: our tests.
+While this system currently works, something else doesn't: *our tests*.
 Running the tests like this has changed the order of our tests, and uncovered some very unfortunate inter-test dependencies.